Nearsoft/jobs/readme.md

 🚀

 ### Must have

-2+ years experience as IT Recruiter
+* 2+ years experience as IT Recruiter
-Basic understanding of software development platforms and skills Customer service and time management skills
+* Basic understanding of software development platforms and skills
+* Customer service and time management skills
-Previous experience recruiting for Information Technology positions Excellent verbal and written communication skills, be articulate and have the ability to interact professionally with various levels of personnel, clients, and candidates
+* Previous experience recruiting for Information Technology positions
+* Excellent verbal and written communication skills, be articulate and have the ability to interact professionally with various levels of personnel, clients, and candidates
-Ability to develop and run recruiting strategies Skilled in the use of proactive sourcing strategies and direct sourcing methods utilizing tools such as job boards, social networking tools (LinkedIn Recruiter, etc.), and recruiting research tools
+* Ability to develop and run recruiting strategies
+* Skilled in the use of proactive sourcing strategies and direct sourcing methods utilizing tools such as job boards, social networking tools (LinkedIn Recruiter, etc.), and recruiting research tools
-Ability to interview job candidates effectively and assess candidates accurately Strong work ethic
+* Ability to interview job candidates effectively and assess candidates accurately
+* Strong work ethic
-You have to be resilient and also willing to continuously learn with us
+* You have to be resilient and also willing to continuously learn with us

+### Nice to have

+* A basic understanding of software development platforms and skills.
+* Ability to filter resumes based on job profiles.
+* Able to work under pressure and to independently handle multiple projects and deadlines.
+* Excellent interpersonal and persuasion skills and ability to influence others.
+* Excellent organizational, analytical, written and verbal communication skills, both in English and Spanish.
+* Customer service and time management skills.

 Send your CV and portfolio to labaray@nearsoft.com